Home FeaturedOttawa-area maple sugarbushes are opening for the 2026 season!

 And, as always, if I’ve overlooked your favourite place, let me know and I’ll do my best to include it.

-Cover photo by Kobby Mendez on Unsplash.
+Cover photo by Luke Pennystan on Unsplash.

 Ottawa maple syrup producers

-• Stanley’s Olde Maple Lane Farm, Edwards: The sugarbush is open on weekends from March 2 to April 14, as well as March Break (March 12 to 15), with an animal barn, a taffy shack, tractor-pulled wagon rides, a small farm museum and a pancake house.
+• Stanley’s Olde Maple Lane Farm, Edwards: The sugarbush is open on weekends from February 28 to April 12, as well as March Break (March 17 to 20), with an animal barn, taffy on snow, tractor-pulled wagon rides, a small farm museum, an activity learning centre and a pancake house.
 Intriguingly, the pancake house buffet is priced by weight, so you can heap your plate with as much or as little as you like and pay accordingly.
 The farm shop (please check Stanley’s website for current hours) sells take-home meals and baked goods, as well as maple products.
+You can buy tickets online or at the gate.
+Note that the pancake house doesn’t take reservations.

 Sugarbushes elsewhere in Eastern Ontario